oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 not returned.
-In this case, the [`Core.Permissions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Permissions) annotation, defined in [OData-VocCore](#ODataVocCore) MUST be returned for the property with a value of `None.`
+In this case, the [`Core.Permissions`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Permissions) annotation, defined in [OData-VocCore](#ODataVocCore) MUST be returned for the property with a value of `None`.

 If no entity exists with the specified request URL, the service responds with [`404 Not Found`](#ResponseCode404NotFound).